tshiamor/plantation/README.md

 ### crop original pointcloud and work on a focuced section
-THis first section is to allow for easier viewing of a sub-sction as the map is quite large.
-The method used for cropping is a cropBox filter feature provided by pcl.This takes two bounds (defined by  Eigen::Vector4f) which is a 4 by 1 matix which is used to determine the minimum and maximum of a cube/cuboid to be cropped from the original pointcloud.
+This first section is to allow for easier viewing of a sub-sction as the map is quite large.
+The method used for cropping is a cropBox filter feature provided by pcl.This takes two bounds (defined by  Eigen::Vector4f) which is a 1 by 4, row matix  or vector which is used to determine the lower and upper bounds of the cube/cuboid to be cropped from the original pointcloud.

  <!--- ![image](https://github.com/tshiamor/plantation/assets/56265291/c5216657-8c62-4262-804f-1cdd967b5255 ) --->